-Some passionately love the sweet embrace of a shirt which keeps you cool, both figuratively and literally.
+Some passionately love the sweet embrace of the shirt which keeps you cool, both figuratively and literally.

-However, more than any other garment, it’s the short-sleeve-button-up shirt which has lived on as the hit or miss look of our time.
+However, more than any other garment, it’s the short sleeve button-down that has lived on as the hit or miss style of our time.

 Don’t sweat.
 A few pearls of wisdom are all you need to consistently pull off this versatile gem.

 Because getting them wrong is a really good way to ruin an excellent look.